 What Happens if you Don’t get a Filling?

 When tooth decay is left to develop in your tooth, it can spread and advance to a more dangerous stage.
-Then, it will start to destroy the healthy parts of your tooth and get to a point where a filling will not solve the problem.
+Then, it will destroy the healthy parts of your tooth and get to a point where a filling will not solve the problem.

 - A root canal

 Once the decay has penetrated the pulp chamber that contains all the nerves and blood vessels, the bacteria will aggravate and infect the pulp.
-As a result, it is common for an abscess to form, which is essentially tissue containing pus that can leak out and cause a bad taste in your mouth.
+As a result, it is common for an abscess to form, essentially tissue containing pus that can leak out and cause a bad taste in your mouth.

-It will also be painful and will more than likely need a root canal.
+It will also be painful and will likely need a root canal.
 Your dentist will remove the infected pulp during the procedure, clean the cavity, and apply a topical antibiotic before the tooth is sealed.
 Sometimes you might require a crown to add an extra layer of protection and strength.